Engineer Wharf

 The viaduct crosses over the canal at an acute angle and Bottom Lock Change Bridge can just be seen behind the viaduct.
 Aqueduct House stands on the far left and Aqueduct Mills are on the right.

-Note the two-storey building facing the canal, which was originally the Queen's Hotel.
+The two-storey building facing the canal was originally the Queen's Hotel.

-The girder bridge at the eastern end of Marple Viaduct, 1920s.
+The plate girder bridge at the eastern end of Marple Viaduct, 1920s.

 Immediately beyond the bridge, out of sight on the left, is Engineer Wharf where the company's workshops were located.